cuiyoutian/homomeric_benchmark/README.md

 # homomeric_benchmark
 Supplementary files for the paper "A benchmark for homomeric enzyme active site structure prediction highlights the importance of accurate modeling of protein symmetry"

+each directory contains a 'description' text that explains the files in each directory